RickGelhausen/HRIBO_ReadTheDocs/docs/source/overview.rst

 In the following tables all important output files of the workflow are listed.

 .. note:: Files create as intermediate steps of the workflow are omitted from this list. (e.g. ``.bam`` files)
-.. note:: For more details about the output files, please refer to the :ref:`analysis results <analysis-results:Analysis result files>`.
+.. note:: For more details about the output files, please refer to the :ref:`analysis results <source/analysis-results:Analysis result files>`.

 Single-file Output
 ******************